roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Storage management-Flexvolume/OSS volumes/Use statically provisioned OSS volumes.md

                   otherOpts: "-o max_stat_cache_size=0 -o allow_other"
     ```

-    **Note:** When you use a secret to configure your AccessKey information, the secret and the required pod must belong to the same namespace.
+    **Note:** When you use a Secret to configure the AccessKey pair, the Secret and the pod that uses the Secret must belong to the same namespace.